1wheel/roadtolarissa/source/_posts/2015-03-10-data-analysis-with-d3.markdown

 <div id='nominations-average'></div>

-Over the last 20 years, the academy has picked best actresses with fewer previous nominations than the other nominees.
-Since all the animations have already be scrapped and there's only one line of actress specific code, `return d.award == 'ACTRESS' })`, seeing if this pattern holds across supporting actress, actors and directors isn't too difficult - grab a [copy of the repo](https://github.com/1wheel/roadtolarissa/tree/master/source/javascripts/posts/dataAnalysis) and try!
+Over the last 20 years, the Academy has picked best actresses with fewer previous nominations than the other nominees.
+Since all the animations have already been scrapped and there's only one line of actress specific code, `return d.award == 'ACTRESS' })`, seeing if this pattern holds across supporting actresses, actors and directors isn't too difficult - grab a [copy of the repo](https://github.com/1wheel/roadtolarissa/tree/master/source/javascripts/posts/dataAnalysis) and try!

 #### Animating data

 Encoding the data differently shows different patterns.
 Combining D3 with these helper functions allows us to rapidly explore the [space of potential visualizations](https://www.youtube.com/watch?v=fThhbt23SGM).

-For example while it is clear Strep has the most nominations, by deemphasizing time we can see the distribution of nominations across actress.
+For example, while it's clear that Strep has the most nominations, by deemphasizing time we can see the distribution of nominations across actresses.
 First, create a `g` element for each actress and sort vertically by number of nominations:

 ```javascript
 c.y.domain([0, topActresses.length - 1])